All Episodes

 Basically, a piece of paper says Obamacare is now repealed.

-Now the McConnell quote, he says it's a lot harder to undo something than it is to stop it in the first place.
+Now, the McConnell quote, he says, it's a lot harder to undo something than it is to stop it in the first place.

-He'll do whatever he can to repeal the law, but he told them Rotary Club type group, 50 people back in, I think it was back in Kentucky, might have been in Washington, somewhere the small group of people.
+But he told a Rotary Club type group, 50 people back in, I think it was back in Kentucky, might have been in Washington or somewhere, a small group of people.

-Uh he he made it known how difficult it's going to be to repeal this, and he told them he's not sure it can be.
+He made it known how difficult it's going to be to repeal this.

 And people have heard that, and they have assumed that his heart's not in it, which I don't think is the case.